Somalia's Islamist rebels down but not out after military setbacks

 Suicide car bombers and fighters ready to die as they charge into government buildings with guns blazing have kept residents of Mogadishu on edge.
 Abroad, al Shabaab proved its regional reach with last year's attack on a Nairobi shopping mall that left at least 67 dead and other fatal raids in Kenya since then.

-“Al Shabaab is a very resilient organization.
+“Al Shabaab is a very resilient organisation.
 It has repeatedly restructured itself, coped with changes in leadership," said one diplomat.
 "So it would be a mistake to underestimate al Shabaab."

 As well as striking Mogadishu, al Shabaab - which means "the Youths" - has cut supply lines to towns that were retaken in this year's offensive by the Western-financed African Union's AMISOM troops and the Somali army, which is slowly being turned from a rag-tag group of militias into a national force.